mmiele/TechnicalNotes/BotFramework/Authentication/AddAuthenticationToBot.md

 # Add authentication to a bot

-This topic shows how to use **Azure Bot Service** authentication to develop a bot which can be authenticated by various identity providers such as Azure Active Directory (Azure AD), GitHub and so on.
+This article shows how to use **Azure Bot Service** authentication to develop a bot which can be authenticated by various identity providers such as Azure Active Directory (Azure AD), GitHub and so on.

 The example in this article shows how the user can check her emails through a bot which uses the user's email service (MSGraph) API.
 The bot needs a token, based on the user's credentials, to be able to use the mail service API.